alexfikl/orbitkit/docs/models.rst

 If you need these models (or similar), there are many (e.g. neuroscience focused) applications and libraries that are better suited and have more examples.
-However, if additions are very welcome, especially if they exhibit some new and exciting behavior that trips up any of the implemented data analysis methods.
+However, additions are very welcome, especially if they exhibit some new and exciting behavior that trips up any of the implemented data analysis methods.